linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-5-ingress-controllers-with-traefik.md

 f

 # What About Gateway API?
-This is the successor to ingress controllers.
-While they require more effort up front, if you are building new things the recommendation is to use Gateway API going forward as far as I understand.
-They are more flexible and solve some problems that Ingress Controllers suffered from (I don't know what any of those are, but I will research and talk about it).
+This Kong article has a lot of good information on the topic: https://konghq.com/blog/engineering/gateway-api-vs-ingress

+I have read that Gateway API is the successor to ingress controllers.
+The official FAQ says that Gateway API will not replace Ingress, so we are safe to continue using them (https://gateway-api.sigs.k8s.io/faq/#will-gateway-api-replace-the-ingress-api).
+There is no need to use Gateway API if all you need is Ingress.

+Gateway API solves some inherent limitations with Ingress, primarily the fact that Ingress is Layer 7 only.

-# Gateway API Installation/Setup - And Migrating From Ingress
+## Gateway API Installation/Setup - And Migrating From Ingress
-f
+How to migrate from Ingress to Gateway API: https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/